lijay20/style-guide/README.md

 [//]: # (&#40;please default to the [Microsoft style guide]&#40;https://docs.microsoft.com/en-us/style-guide/welcome/&#41;&#41;)

 # Words to Avoid
-Do not use these words unless you have a compelling reason.
+Do not use these words unless you have a compelling reason:

 - simply
 - just